 The Frank House is built in the Richardsonian Romanesque Shingle style.
 It is constructed of Colorado Red Sandstone mined from Wyoming and contains 7 of the original 10 fireplaces complete with tiles imported from Holland, hand carved oak wood work, and a beautiful Louis Comfort Tiffany stained glass window.

-If you would like to host your own "Saturday at the Frank House" event, email us at firstname.lastname@example.org!
+If you would like to host your own event, email us at firstname.lastname@example.org!